 Boston, Massachusetts 02108-1512

 You can also file online.
 You’re still subject to a filing fee when you file online, which you can do with a credit card.
 Click here to file your Certificate of Organization online.

 After you file your Certificate of Organization form (which you can file by mail or online), the Secretary of the Commonwealth will email you after they’ve processed the formation documents, the form, and the state filing fee.
 This process usually takes around 24–36 hours.

 You aren’t finished once you file the Certificate of Organization for your LLC in Massachusetts.
 You still need to perform several activities for your business that aren’t related to LLC formation, but are important because they will keep your Massachusetts Limited Liability Company in good standing.

-You may need to obtain a business license for your LLC.
-There aren’t state-issued business licenses for LLCs in Massachusetts.
+You may need to obtain a local business license for your LLC.
+The state of Massachusetts does not issue business licenses for LLCs.
 In order to find out if you need a local business license for your LLC, contact the county clerk in your area.

 If your LLC sells goods and collects sales tax, you’ll be required to register your LLC with the Massachusetts Department of Revenue.
 If your LLC collects sales tax then you can register with the Massachusetts Department of Revenue using the online MassTaxConnect website, which you can find here.